julien040/anyquery/website/src/content/docs/docs/reference/Commands/anyquery_alias_list.md

 ---
 title: anyquery alias list
-description: Learn how to use the anyquery alias list command in AnyQuery.
+description: Learn how to use the anyquery alias list command in Anyquery.
 ---

 List the aliases